Age Related Macular DegenerationPrint Page

 Laser surgery is a treatment for wet AMD that has not responded to any other treatments.
 The doctor uses laser to seal abnormal blood vessels at the back of the eye and stop them from leaking.
 Laser surgery may help to slow down vision loss but does not restore vision.
 Laser surgery causes scarring and can create blind spots and is only used in unique cases.

 Clinical trials are essential to the scientific process of developing new treatments: they test the viability and safety of experimental drugs and techniques, called “interventions,” on human beings.
 While there is no guarantee that enrolling in a clinical trial will provide any medical benefit, some patients do experience positive results after receiving an experimental therapy.

-The page you are now on provides information on age-related macular degeneration, but Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
-Below is a link to our must-read resources, where you will find information on genetic testing, clinical trials, stem cell research, and more as well as a link to Vision Quest (FBC’s in-person educational events).
-The list will update as new resources are added.
+Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
+Below is a link to our must-read resources, where you will find information on genetic testing, clinical trials, stem cell research, and more as well as a link to View Point (FBC’s virtual education series).

 Join the Fight!